mateusdeitos/mateusdeitos/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Tiny Software LTDA as a Senior Fullstack Web Developer.
-I mainly work with PHP and React/Typescript but I also work with AWS related technologies such as SQS, Lambda etc...
+I mainly work with PHP and React/Typescript but I also work with NodeJs, Laravel, AWS related technologies such as SQS, Lambda etc...
 - 🌱 I’m currently learning Python just for fun

 ## Social